ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/12-Tree-Models.md

 - The intermediate nodes between the root and the leaf nodes are called the internal nodes.
 - it is easy to interpret a decision tree, and you can almost always identify the various factors that lead to a particular decision.
 In fact, trees are often underestimated in their ability to relate the predictor variables to their predictions.
 As a rule of thumb, if interpretability by layman is what you are looking for in a model, then decision trees should be at the top of your list.
 - In a decision tree, you start from the top (root node) and traverse left/right according to the result of the condition.
 Each new condition adds to the previous condition with a logical ‘and’, and you may continue to traverse further until you reach the final condition’s leaf node.
 A decision is the value (class/quantity) that is assigned to the leaf node.

+# Building Decision Trees
+1. Recursive binary splitting/partitioning the data into smaller subsets
+1. Select the best variable for the split
+1. Apply the split
+1. Repeat the process for the subsets obtained
+1. Continue process until stopping criterion is reached
+1. Assigning the majority class/average value as the prediction

+### Top Down
+- starting from top with larger data and keep splitting

+### Greedy
+- tries to maximize the immediate effect at a node while splitting
+- A small variation in the data can result in a significant change in the decision tree leading to different decisions and results altogether.
+- due to this decision tree is called a high variance model i.e. smaller changes in data can significantly change what the tree looks like
+- The reason we call the process greedy is because it does not take into account what will happen in the next two or three steps.
+The entire structure of the tree changes with small variations in the input data.
+This, in turn, changes the way you split and the final decisions altogether.
+This means that the process is not holistic in nature, as it only aims to gain an immediate result that is derived after splitting the data at a particular node based on a certain rule of the attribute.

+# Question

+**The order of attributes in each side of a decision tree is exactly the same.**
+- No. The order of attributes in each side of the decision tree does not matter in the process of decision making.